 Domain control helps protect your Enterprise assets by identifying and preventing employees of the organization from signing up for personal accounts using email domains controlled by your organization.

 Remember, anyone who belongs to an InVision V6 Enterprise can also access a personal work area.
-While enabling domain control for the Enterprise will not delete this personal work area, it drastically reduces the likelihood of anyone unintentionally working on Enterprise projects from their personal area.
+While enabling domain control for the Enterprise will not delete this personal work area, it drastically reduces the likelihood of anyone unintentionally working on Enterprise documents from their personal area.

 To enable domain control, you’ll need to reach out to your InVision Enterprise account team to see if this feature is available to you.
 If your team is eligible, you can provide a list of the corporate email domains (e.g.,

 @your-company.com) you want to control.

 Your InVision Enterprise account team will verify your ownership of these domains and enable domain control for your Enterprise.
 Only domains owned or controlled by your organization may be submitted for domain control.